terraform-ibm-modules/terraform-ibm-ocp-service-mesh/README.md

 To guard against accidental cleanup, the script includes pre-flight checks: if any active `Istio` or `IstioCNI` resource is detected in the cluster, the script will exit (without making terraform deployment to fail) without making any changes, protecting workloads that are still relying on the mesh.

-The default value of `clean_servicemesh_on_undeploy` is `false` to prevent unintentional resource recreation (and the resulting cleanup) during normal plan/apply cycles. **It is strongly recommended to keep this value set to `false` throughout the lifetime of your deployment and only change it immediately before you intend to run `terraform destroy`.**
+The default value of `clean_servicemesh_on_undeploy` is `false` to prevent unintentional resource recreation (and the resulting cleanup) during normal plan/apply cycles. **It is strongly recommended to keep this value set to `false` throughout the lifetime of your deployment and to change it only immediately before you intend to destroy the deployment through a `terraform destroy`.**

 #### Recommended uninstall workflow